CTCycle/FAIRS-roulette-agent/README.md

 This project leverages Just-In-Time model compilation through `torch.compile`, enhancing model performance by tracing the computation graph and applying advanced optimizations like kernel fusion and graph lowering.
 This approach significantly reduces computation time during both training and inference.
 The default backend, TorchInductor, is designed to maximize performance on both CPUs and GPUs.
 Additionally, the installation includes Triton, which generates highly optimized GPU kernels for even faster computation on NVIDIA hardware.
 For Windows users, a precompiled Triton wheel is bundled with the installation, ensuring seamless integration and performance improvements.

 ## 4. How to use
-On Windows, run `FAIRS.bat` to launch the main navigation menu and browse through the various options.
-Alternatively, you can run each file separately using `python path/filename.py` or `jupyter path/notebook.ipynb`.
+On Windows, run *start_on_windows.bat* to launch the main navigation menu and browse through the various options.
+Alternatively, each file can be executed individually by running *python path/filename.py* for Python scripts or *jupyter notebook path/notebook.ipynb* for Jupyter notebooks.
+Please note that some antivirus software, such as Avast, may flag or quarantine python.exe when called by the .bat file.
+If you encounter unusual behavior, consider adding an exception for your Anaconda or Miniconda environments in your antivirus settings.

 ### 4.1 Navigation menu

-**1) Data analysis:** run `validation/data_validation.ipynb` to perform data validation using a series of metrics to analyze roulette extractions.
+**1) Data analysis:** run *validation/data_validation.ipynb* to perform data validation using a series of metrics to analyze roulette extractions.

 **2) Model training and evaluation:** open the machine learning menu to explore various options for model training and validation.
 Once the menu is open, you will see different options:
-- **train from scratch:** runs `training/model_training.py` to start training the FAIRS model using reinforcement learning in a roulette-based environment.
+- **train from scratch:** runs *training/model_training.py* to start training the FAIRS model using reinforcement learning in a roulette-based environment.
 This option starts a training from scratch using either true roulette extraction series or a random number generator.
-- **train from checkpoint:** runs `training/train_from_checkpoint.py` to start training a pretrained FAIRS checkpoint for an additional amount of episodes, using the pretrained model settings and data.
+- **train from checkpoint:** runs *training/train_from_checkpoint.py* to start training a pretrained FAIRS checkpoint for an additional amount of episodes, using the pretrained model settings and data.
-- **model evaluation:** run `validation/model_validation.ipynb` to evaluate the performance of pretrained model checkpoints using different metrics.
+- **model evaluation:** run *validation/model_evaluation.ipynb* to evaluate the performance of pretrained model checkpoints using different metrics.

-**3) Predict roulette extractions:** runs `inference/roulette_forecasting.py` to predict the future roulette extractions based on the historical timeseries, and also start the real time playing mode.
+**3) Predict roulette extractions:** runs *inference/roulette_forecasting.py* to predict the future roulette extractions based on the historical timeseries, and also start the real time playing mode.

-**4) FAIRS setup:** allows running some options command such as **install project packages** to run the developer model project installation, and **remove logs** to remove all logs saved in `resources/logs`.
+**4) Setup and Maintenance:** allows running some options command such as *install project in editable mode* to run the developer model project installation, and *remove logs* to remove all logs saved in *resources/logs*.

-**5) Exit and close**
+**5) Exit:** close the program immediately

 ### 4.2 Resources

 - **checkpoints:**  pretrained model checkpoints are stored here, and can be used either for resuming training or performing inference with an already trained model.

-- **dataset:** load any available roulette extractions series in the file `FAIRS_dataset.csv`.
+- **dataset:** load any available roulette extractions series in the file *FAIRS_dataset.csv*.

-- **predictions:** this is where roulette predictions are stored in .csv format, and where the file holding past extraction to start predictions from is stored (`FAIRS_predictions.csv`).
+- **predictions:** this is where roulette predictions are stored in .csv format, and where the file holding past extraction to start predictions from is stored (*FAIRS_predictions.csv*).

 - **logs:** the application logs are saved within this folder